krantzinator/100-days-of-code/log.md

 **Thoughts:** I have this problem where I can't do the simple thing because I want to understand the full picture.
 That's where I'm at right now.
 I'm working through this slowly as I branch out with each piece and figure out the connecting pieces.
 I'm slowly putting this puzzle together.

 **Link to work:** [Angular app](https://github.com/krantzinator/shopping-list/)

+### Day `null`: June 10, 2017

+**Today's Progress/Thoughts:** I was in a wedding on this day, and I meant to code, I really did.
+But 14 hours of driving in the previous days + baby + all day wedding responsibilities == mass levels of exhaustion.
+My brain was worthless, and I collapsed into bed without showering.
+I have found my programming limit.

+### Day 33: June 11, 2017

+**Today's Progress:** Fixed bugs!
+Added CSS styles!
+Drank coffee! (in reverse order)

+**Thoughts:** Today was fun -- again!
+It's amazing what being relatively well-rested will do for you.
+Only has ~8 hours of car time today, so ooh lah lah.
+Back home, and feeling good.
+Ran into my old nemesis CSS again, but this time was nicer as I was able to refer back to the `position` stuff I learned from Big Nerd Ranch's Front End Dev book.
+Realized I had typos of mixing up `:` and `=` with my variable declarations and object/function assignments under my `AppComponent`.
+I've put in a couple of hours tonight, and am doing the "quit while you're ahead" thing.
+I've been following Angular's docs so far, but tomorrow I'm going to off-road a bit and add some collapse functionality to my `<span class="topic">`.